Making the Elite: Top Jobs, Disparities, and Solutions: A Model of the Job Placement Process

 \subsubsection{Stage 1: Student Choice by Jobs}

 In this section, I introduce a model of labor demand with limited job-level heterogeneity.
 I assume that a firm allotted interview day $k$ makes job offers independently of any other firm allotted the \emph{same} interview day.
-This assumption is plausible, as the placement office requires all firms conducting interviews on the same interview day to announce job offers within a very short interval of time at the end of the interview day---typically late in the evening---to prevent firms from coordinating on whom to hire (see ``Placement Phase" in Section \ref{sec:data1}).
+This assumption is plausible, as the placement office requires firms to announce job offers within a very short interval of time at the end of the interview day---typically late in the evening---to prevent firms conducting interviews on the \emph{same interview day} from coordinating on whom to hire (see ``Placement Phase" in Section \ref{sec:data1}).

 Recall, a ``job'' means a job designation within a firm.
 Let the binary variable $A_{ij}$ indicate whether student $i$ applies to job $j$.
 The vector $A_{i} = (A_{i1}, \dots, A_{iJ})$ collects these indicators for all jobs.
-Taking student applications as given, job $j$ accepts student $i$ on interview day $k$ with probability $\pi^{i}_{j}$, which depends upon both student and job characteristics.
+Taking student applications as given, job $j$ accepts student $i$ on interview day $k$ with probability $\pi^{i}_{j}$ that depends on both student and job characteristics.
 Let $f(Z_i | A_i)$ denote the probability of realizing a job offer vector $Z_i$ given an application vector $A_i$.
 The formula for $f(Z_i | A_i)$ is shown in Online Appendix Section~\ref{sec:appendix1}.

-In the following paragraphs, I describe how jobs choose students in more detail.
+I now describe how jobs choose students in more detail.
 Motivated by the earnings decomposition shown in Figure~\ref{fig:earnings gap hiring stage}, I model firm hiring as a one-stage process.
 Each job chooses an incoming cohort of students to maximize expected utility.
 In Proposition~\ref{prop} in Online Appendix Section~\ref{sec:appendix_prop}, I show that each job $j$ follows a job-specific cutoff hiring rule.
-Therefore, each job $j$ hires a student $i$ iff
+Thus, each job $j$ hires a student $i$ iff